7Cedars/cyfrin_updraft/security_auditing/7-boss-bridge-audit/audit_data/workflow.md

-# next steps / where am i:
-- go through contract and build a flow chart.
--

-# INFO: Standard Work flow audit
 [ ] Scoping
-  [ ] Read the docs: get a sense of what the protocol does.
+  [ ] Read the docs: functionality
-    [x] Are roles defined?
+    [ ] Are roles defined?
     [ ] Any diagrams?
-Draw my own? -- TO DO.
-Need more info from contract [ ] What are invariants that need to hold?
-Have they been written out?  -- TO DO.
-Need more info from contract
+Draw my own?
+    [ ] What are invariants that need to hold?
+Have they been written out?
-  [x] Read the docs: scope
+  [ ] Read the docs: scope
-    [x] is there a commit hash to focus on? = Nope
+    [ ] is there a commit hash to focus on?
-    [x] see what is in and out of scope. = files in src [x] Are there known bugs / issues that are out of scope? = none.
+    [ ] see what is in and out of scope.
+    [ ] Are there known bugs / issues that are out of scope?
-  [x] Test suite:
+  [ ] Test suite:
-    [x] what is the test coverage? = not good, but not terrible either.
+    [ ] what is the test coverage?
-    [x] unit, fuzz, invariant tests? = only unit.
+    [ ] unit, fuzz, invariant tests?
   [ ] Run `solidity: metrics` on the SRC folder
     [ ] Make a check list by complexity. (pincho method) [ ] Check overview of how methods are called.